 5 tips for expanding your digital business to new market

-There are so many things to think about before you start selling your products in new country.
+There are so many things to think about, especially digital tax rules, before you start selling your products in new country.
 You have to be sure that all internal assessment prior to the launch has been done.
 Here are some challenges you should prepare for before going to new market.

 Before you expand, you have to determine what your competitors are already doing in this country.
 Understanding the competitive landscape can be of the great value before trying to sell in another country.
 A detailed competitive analysis should be conducted through various online tools available.
 Set up Google Alerts on top competitors so that you get an e-mail every time they get a mention online.
 Monitor social media such as Twitter for mentions of your competitors’ names.
 Such all-in-one marketing tools as Serpstat and Semrush are of great value too since they provide unlimited access to analytical data, custom reports and many others.

 Think globally and act local when it comes to pricing.
 Most companies completely fail to adjust prices in new markets as good as they do in their domestic markets.
 Some products they sell too cheap and others too expensive.
 Also, evaluate yours and your competitor’s pricing approach.

 You also have to mind tax excluded and tax included scenarios.
 Tax Included pricing means you sell at the same price in all countries.
 The excluded tax price will be all time the same.
 But tax will be calculated before payments and added to the excluded tax price depending on your customer’s country.